-This should open up a number of xterms, one of which is the udp_server application.
+The above command should open up a number of xterms, one of which is the udp_server application.
 Now, if you go to any other tlab machine, you should be able to ping \$MINET_IPADDR your stack and use nc -u \$MINET_IPADDR 1500 to talk to udp_server.
-You'll eventually be able to replace udp_server with your http_server1, and later you'll write the TCP and IP portions of the stack!
+You'll eventually be able to replace udp_server with your http_server1, and later you'll write the TCP (and possibly IP) portions of the stack!